-All participants will be monitored for adverse events and have bloods for immunogenicity taken at days 28, 84, 308 and 365.
+All participants will be monitored for adverse events and have bloods for immunogenicity taken at days 28, and 84.
+All participants except for those that received VLA and CVnCoV will have bloods for immunogenicity taken at day 242.
+This is because these participants will have received a licensed booster outside of the trial following mass unblinding.
 The primary outcome assessed from stage 1 will be a geometric mean ratio in day 28 anti-spike protein IgG of 1.75 compared to the control group.

 In addition, an immunology subgroup comprising approximately 25 participants of each vaccine group will attend on day 7 and day 14 for immunology bloods.
 Half doses of 3 vaccines have been included at the request of the UK Chief Medical Office and Vaccine Task Force to investigate as potential dose sparing regimen for use in the UK or globally due to potential shortage of vaccine supply.
 Total target enrolment figures and the target number of participants per arm are approximates, some minor variation is expected as a result of randomisation stratification.